Vector-like Quark Stabilised Higgs Inflation: Implications for Particle Phenomenology, Primordial Gravitational Waves and the Hubble Tension: Results

 For Prescription II, since the quantum corrections are calculated in the Jordan frame, the quantum corrections to the potential are not cut off at $\phi > \phi_{c}$.
 In Figure 6 we show $r$ versus $n_{s}$ for three $T$ vector quarks for $m_{Q}$ in the range 1 TeV to 55 TeV and in Table 2 we show the predictions of the model for $n_{s}$, $r$, $\xi(m_{t})$ and $V_{end}$, with $m_{t}$ equal to its mean value.

 We find from Figure 6 that the upper bound on $m_{Q}$ from the observational 2-$\sigma$ upper bound on $r$ is stronger than the bound from stability of the potential.
-Imposing the 2-$\sigma$ upper bound $r < 0.037$ \cite{rbound} gives an upper bound on $m_{Q}$ of 13 TeV for three $T$ quarks, compared to 55 TeV from finite-temperature stability.
+Imposing the 2-$\sigma$ upper bound $r < 0.037$ \cite{rbound} gives an upper bound on $m_{Q}$ of 13 TeV for three $T$ quarks, compared to 55 TeV from finite temperature stability.

 For $1 \TeV \leq m_{Q} \leq 13$ TeV the range of $r$ is about 0.01 to 0.04.
 Therefore the predicted range of values for $r$ are not far below the present observational limits and will be easily observable by the next generation of CMB polarisation experiments, which will be able to observe $r$ down to $O(10^{-3})$ \cite{lite}.